ckeditor/ckeditor5/docs/installation/getting-started/migration-from-ckeditor-4.md

 Check the {@link installation/advanced/plugins#creating-plugins Creating plugins} section for more information on the development of plugins.

+When it comes to official plugins compatibility between CKEditor 4 and CKEditor 5, please see the {@link installation/getting-started/migration-from-ckeditor-4#plugins-compatibility-table compatibility table} to learn more.

 ## Themes (skins)

 In CKEditor 5, the previous concept of "skins" was reviewed and is now called "themes".